JakubIllner/jakubillner.github.io/_posts/2022-08-05-private-hybrid-dns-in-oci.markdown

 The DNS Resolvers in workload VCNs contain Forwarding Endpoints such as `forwarder.dns.wk1fra.oraclevcn.com` and a rule, which forwards DNS queries to on-premises domains like `abc.com` to the hub listener `listener.dns.mgmtfra.oraclevcn.com`.
-Note the hub listener must be specified by IP address; not by its hostname.
+Note the hub listener must be specified by IP address, not by its hostname.

 The DNS Resolvers in workload VCNs may also contain associated views of other VCNs such as `mgmt-fra-vcn`, so that they can resolve hostnames from other VCNs in the same region.